vamshikrishnaakula/django-photoapp/README.md

 1. Ms SQL connection Error-
 Solution-
-django.core.exceptions.ImproperlyConfigured: Error loading MsSQLdb module.
+django.core.exceptions.ImproperlyConfigured: Error loading MsSQLdb module. install odbc errors?
-Did you install mysqlclient?
-Ans-

-2. 'staticfiles' is not a registered tag library Solution-
+2. 'static-files' is not a registered tag library Solution-
 It's due to upgrading to Django3.0, use as mentioned above. use-